jsperoni/SWEN261-WeBoughtAZoo/docs/DesignDoc.md

 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

+We were able to meet the acceptence criteria for the owner account where we have a seperate frontend for a user and a admin.
+We also meet the requirment for adding a product, removing a product, editing an existing product from the inventory.
+We also fullfied the critera for the individual customer and have their personal information.
+We were not able to complete a checkout proccess or handling each customers billing information and address.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage